-- Unless otherwise indicated at POS, insulin syringes and needles are a covered benefit. - For Medicare business: - Supplies, including insulin syringes and needles, are covered only when used to administer insulin. - Refer to Medicare parts A & B vs. D Claims Adjudication for additional information. - A valid prescription is required for insulin supplies to be dispensed to a covered person. - Some benefit sponsors will waive the copay for insulin supplies dispensed at the same time as insulin.
+- Unless otherwise indicated at POS, insulin syringes and needles are a covered benefit. - For Medicare business: - Supplies, including insulin syringes and needles, are covered only when used to administer insulin. - Refer to Medicare Part A & Part B vs. Part D Claims Adjudication for additional information. - A valid prescription is required for insulin supplies to be dispensed to a covered person. - Some benefit sponsors will waive the copay for insulin supplies dispensed at the same time as insulin.
 In this situation, the insulin must be processed first. - Diabetic supplies submitted to insurance are considered prescriptions and must follow all terms and conditions outlined in this Manual, as revised.